 A little further into the article, the authors discuss fish.￼ It turns out that none other than the vaunted omega-3 fatty acids appear to function, at least in part, via hormesis. ￼It also appears that some significant degree of the beneficial effects of plant-based foods may be due to the presence of very small amounts of many different hormetins in all plant foods.￼

-All of this leads me to believe that we are clearly dealing with a dose dependent mechanism that is active across the food spectrum￼.
-The reason one can and should eat large amounts of vegetables is because the ratio of good stuff to bad stuff is much higher in vegetables then it is in animal foods.
+All of this leads me to believe that we are clearly dealing with a dose-dependent mechanism that is active across the food spectrum￼.
+The reason one can and should eat large amounts of vegetables is because the ratio of good stuff to bad stuff is much higher in vegetables than it is in animal foods.
 The amount of vegetables that one would need to consume in order to shift the balance from hormesis to pro-inflammatory is probably more than anyone would reasonably consume in most cases.￼￼ On the other hand, it could be a significant factor with foods that one could more easily overindulge in, amongst which I would include grains, nuts, and fruits.￼ Interestingly, those foods generally comprised a smaller portion of the Mediterranean diet than vegetables and beans.￼ Of course, all animal products combined comprised an even smaller portion.

 From an evolutionary perspective, it makes perfect sense that a population that was well adapted to its environment would naturally adopt a balance of foods that resulted in the greatest level of fitness.￼ As Dan Buettner regularly points out in his lectures on the blue zones, the decisions about lifestyle and foods in the cultures he studied were not made by design.
 They occurred by trial and error over the centuries.￼￼